Magic Quadrant for Talent Management Suites

 Operations: This criterion assesses the ability of the vendor to meet its goals and commitments.
 Factors include the quality of the organizational structure — the skills, experiences, programs, systems and other vehicles that enable the organization to operate effectively and efficiently on an ongoing basis.

-Market Understanding: This refers to the vendor's ability to understand buyers' needs and to translate these needs into products and services.
-Vendors that show the highest degree of vision listen and understand buyers' wants and needs, and can shape or enhance those wants with their added vision.
-We specifically looked for how vendors described the talent management market and opportunity, not merely that of the component products.
+Market Understanding: This refers to the vendor's ability to understand buyers' needs and to translate those needs into products and services.
+Vendors that show the highest degree of vision listen and understand buyers' wants and needs, and can shape or enhance them with their added vision.
+We specifically looked for how vendors described the integrated talent management market and opportunity, not merely that of the component products.

 Marketing Strategy: This criterion assesses whether the vendor has a clear, differentiated marketing strategy with a set of messages that appeals to HR organizations and leaders, and that is consistently communicated throughout the organization and externalized through the vendor's website, customer programs and positioning statements.